alphagov/gds_metrics_dropwizard/README.md

 GDS Reliability Engineering welcome contributions.
 We'd appreciate it if you write tests with your changes and document them where appropriate, this will help us review them quickly.

+## Releasing a new version

+To release a new version:

+ - bump the version in build.gradle and the dependencies in the README and commit
+ - tag with the new version number and push the tag
+ - travis will build and deploy the new version to bintray

 ## Licence

 This project is licensed under the [MIT License][].